Skip to main content

 pnpm init-vscode-sandbox

 The pnpm init-vscode-sandbox command creates a local VSCode settings profile that acts as a sandbox containing a specific set of VSCode extensions that will be run alongside Cursorless when you launch Cursorless in debug or test mode.
 This approach is suggested by the VSCode documentation.
+If you need to update any of the extension dependencies in the sandbox, you can add --force to the command.
 If you'd like to use additional extensions when debugging locally, you can use the following command:

 code --profile=cursorlessDevelopment --install-extension some.extension